Pima Agriculture Cotton Trust Fund

 How are proposals selected?

-A thorough review of the information provided in applications to include banking information is conducted to determine applicant eligibility.
+A thorough review of the information provided in applications is conducted to determine applicant eligibility.

 How may assistance be used?